 Biotech Drugs: Catastrophic reinsurance is available to cover the cost of certain biotech drugs when medically necessary.
-These drugs, collectively referred to as Biotech Drugs, are the responsibility of the

-Contractor unless the member is CRS enrolled, the medications are related to the management of a CRS covered condition, and CRS is providing coverage.
+These drugs, collectively referred to as Biotech Drugs, are the responsibility of the Contractor unless the member is CRS enrolled, the medications are related to the management of a CRS covered condition, and CRS is providing coverage.
 Catastrophic reinsurance will cover the drug cost only.
 The drugs covered are Cerazyme, Aldurazyme, Fabryzyme, Myozyme, Elaprase and Ceprotin.
 The Biotech Drugs covered under reinsurance will be reviewed by AHCCCS at the start of each contract year.
 AHCCCS reserves the right to require the use of a generic equivalent where applicable.
 AHCCCS will reimburse at the lesser of the Biotech Drug or its generic equivalent for reinsurance purposes.

-Transplants: This program covers members who are eligible to receive covered major organ and tissue transplantation including bone marrow, heart, heart/lung, lung, liver, kidney and other organ transplantation.
-Bone grafts and cornea transplantation services are not eligible for transplant reinsurance coverage but are eligible under the regular inpatient reinsurance program.
+Transplants: This program covers members who are eligible to receive covered major organ and tissue transplantation including bone marrow, heart, heart/lung, lung, liver, and other organ transplantation.
+Bone grafts, cornea and kidney (beginning October 1, 2009) transplantation services are not eligible for transplant reinsurance coverage but are eligible under the regular inpatient reinsurance program.
 Refer to AMPM, for covered services for organ and tissue transplants.
-Reinsurance coverage for transplants received at an AHCCCS contracted facility is paid at the lesser of 85% of the AHCCCS contract amount for the transplants received at a non-AHCCCS contracted facility is paid the lesser of 85% of the lowest AHCCCS contracted rate, for the same organ or tissue, or the Contractor paid amount.
+Reinsurance coverage for transplants received at an AHCCCS contracted facility is paid at the lesser of 85% of the AHCCCS contract amount for the transplantation services rendered, or 85% of the Contractor's paid amount.
+Reinsurance coverage for transplants received at a non-AHCCCS contracted facility is paid the lesser of 85% of the lowest AHCCCS contracted rate, for the same organ or tissue, or the Contractor paid amount.
 The AHCCCS contracted transplantation rates may be found on the AHCCCS website.
-When a member is referred to a transplant facility for an AHCCCS covered organ transplant, the Program Contractor shall notify the AHCCCS Division of Health Care Management Unit as specified in the AMPM Chapter 300, Policy 310 Attachments A and B.
+The Contractor must notify AHCCCS Division of Health Care Management, Medical Management Unit when a member is referred to a transplant facility for evaluation for an AHCCCS covered organ transplant.
+In order to qualify for reinsurance benefits, the notification must be received by AHCCCS Medical Management Unit within 30 days of referral to the transplant facility for evaluation.